The online Comment window has expired

 • Default_avatar

-Bridget Brown over 2 years ago
+Bridget Brown about 3 years ago

 I write in support of several proposals.
 Funding of these proposals will help our City work toward improved social and environmental health outcomes: #8 ($100K for the Green Lot Pilot Program); #12 ($10mil to expand tree canopy and green infrastructure); #57 ($3mil for lead abatement).
 I am also in support of the following proposals aimed at traffic control and bike/pedestrian safety: #63 ($1mil for traffic calming special assessments); and #66 ($2.7mil for bicycle infrastructure).
 Finally, I am in support of the following proposal addressing climate equity: #74 ($5mil for energy efficiency in low-incoming neighborhoods).
 Thank you.